-Our friendly team of experts can offer advice and support across a wide range of areas.
+Our friendly team of experts can offer free advice and support across a wide range of areas.

 See this page in: Cymraeg

 Since 1982, we’ve been helping to strengthen and empower Welsh communities by supporting the growth of co-operatives and social enterprises, and by collaboratively delivering projects that provide skills and tackle exclusion.

 Thanks to generous funding, we are delighted to be able to share our expertise and experience with you for free, so that you can concentrate your efforts on having a positive impact on communities and environments across Wales.

 Below, we have listed our main areas of expertise so you can find the help and information you need.
 If you can’t find what you’re looking for, please get in touch and we’ll be happy to signpost you further.